cainy19com/cainy19com.github.io/op-mehico-esse/readme.md

 ---

-Github app, web mobile, and pages have varying support for math.
+Github app, web mobile, and io pages have varying support for math.

 I write in app with Katex,